Evaluation of SB 1041 Reforms to California’s CalWORKs Program (2014-2017)

 Study Timetable and Products

 The project was launched in July 2014 and will be completed in December 2017.
+The first product from this project is a background and study design report.
 Results will be made available through a series of reports released at the end of calendar year 2015, 2016, and 2017.
 These reports will be made available on this website following their release.